ViktorOsadsky/buildtutor/SETUP.md

 # buildtutor-mcp Setup Guide

+After cloning the repo, you already have the full starter in place:
-A working starter is already in this folder: `package.json`, `tsconfig.json`, and `src/index.ts` with a stdio MCP server plus a local web front end.
+`package.json`, `tsconfig.json`, and `src/index.ts` with a stdio MCP server
+plus a local web front end.
 Major project updates become short infrastructure lessons on the website, and quizzes only appear when a lesson recommends one.

 ## 1. Prerequisites